 Inspiring historic preservation and engagement with cultural heritage sites in the Greater Garibaldi Area.

-#SAVETHEBOATHOUSE: GCHI spearheads efforts to rehabilitate one of Oregon’s unique maritime heritage landmarks, the 1936 US Coast Guard Boathouse on Tillamook Bay - returning it to an active space that serves the community through arts, culture and education.
+GCHI’s main function is to spearhead efforts to rehabilitate one of Oregon’s unique maritime heritage landmarks, the Historic 1936 US Coast Guard Boathouse on Tillamook Bay - returning it to an active space that serves the community through arts, culture and education.

 Priority 2: CULTural Exploration